jena-a/assignment-1/README.md

 ## Questions, Hypotheses, and Validation

-Questions:
-	•	Which factors are most strongly associated with asthma prevalence and severity?
+- Which factors are most strongly associated with asthma prevalence and severity?
-	•	Are certain environmental exposures or lifestyle factors protective against asthma?
+- Are certain environmental exposures or lifestyle factors protective against asthma?

 ## Hypotheses:
 	1. Higher BMI and exposure to air pollutants increase the risk of asthma.